JekxDevil/AI/courses/usi/machine-learning/assignments/2/README.md

 1. A report in `.pdf` format containing the plots and comments of the two tasks.
 You can use the `.tex` source code provided in the repo (not mandatory).
 2. The best models you find for both the tasks (one for the first task, one or two for the second task, in case you completed the bonus point).
 By default, the torch function to save the model outputs a folder with several files inside.
 If you prefer a more compact solution, just append `.pt` or `.pth` at the end of the name you use to save the model to end up with a single file.
 3. A working example for T1, T2 and T3 `tasks.ipynb` that loads the dataset, preprocesses the data, loads the trained model from file.
-Note that the notebook should contain a maximum of 7 cells and each cell shou be run independatly from the other cells.
+Note that the notebook should contain a maximum of 7 cells and each cell should be run independently of the other cells.
  - 1 cell for loading the data (already given)
  - 1 cell for task 1
  - 1 cell for task 1 bonus (if any)